 We had the privilege of seeing many new designers this year that might have a place in our boutique one day.
 We saw Gotti, which is this architecturally-cool Swiss line with a 3-D printing option and an outstanding rimless selection.
 Plus, their booth in Javits was a cool shipping container that they had painted bright white and had its own seating, tables, and coffee bar.

-Jacques Marie Mage is one of our more recent luxury acquisitions, and we got to visit with them for a more detailed viewing at Javits.
+Jacques Marie Mage is one of our more recent luxury acquisitions, and we got to visit with them at the International Vision Expo for a more detailed viewing at Javits.

 I am totally in love with the design, the feel, the rivets, the zyls, the hinges, the faceted details of this beautifully handcrafted line.
 This product is the epitome of what Eclectic Eye is about, and we look forward to their official launch in May 2018.
 We received it in about four weeks ago and are already seeing it fly off the shelves with price ranges from $500 to $1,300 retail.
 It is simply stunning.
 Check out the case that the designer hand made out of a frog in red.
 What?
 Craziness.
 This level of creativity is so exciting to us.
 Jacques Marie Mage is based in Hollywood, California, but Jerome, the designer and creator, is from France.
 The frames also arrive in exceptional packaging, including a luxurious leather case, oxblood silk box and matching fine cleaning cloth.
 This small-batch collection reflects the attention-to-detail that we expect and are thrilled to exclusively offer in our area.

-We also saw a beautiful line called Kaboraum.
+We also saw a beautiful line called Kaboraum during the International Vision Expo.
 This product floats the line between steam punk and classic.
 It’s almost angry and antagonistic, while providing a beautiful fit and ehtheral feel.
 The designer calls the frames masks, which I find interesting.
 It was founded in Berlin and has a very exclusive feel.

 We fell in madly in love with Ahlem.
 Ahlem Manai-Platt is the designer, and she designs and produces entirely in France.
 A series of their frames showcase beautiful filigree inspried by the Bauhaus movement.
 We are always a sucker for vintage art inspiration.
 The temples have a spliced design at the ear piece that allows for a vintage zyl dot to be inserted to further add interest to these unique pieces.
 The Mazzuchhelli zyls are rich and luxurious and their metal series has the most flawless rose gold coloration I have ever seen.
 Another area that set them a part to me was the treatment of their lenses.
 Ahlem exercises great care in the choice of lens for her frames.
 Look for Ahlem at Eclectic Eye soon.